civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 111

   **(1)** If two or more applications that set out the same authorization for sale and have the same priority are still pending at the end of the prescribed period that begins on the day specified in the written notice sent under section `109`, all of those applications expire at that end of that period.
-However, if any proceedings are brought under section `110` with respect to any of the pending applications, all of those applications expire at the end of the prescribed period that begins on the day on which the last of any of the proceedings to be completed is finally disposed of.
+However, if any proceedings are brought under section 110 with respect to any of **those** applications, all of those applications — **if two or more are still** pending — expire at the end of the prescribed period that begins on the day on which the last of any of the proceedings to be completed is finally disposed of.

   **(2)** A pending application that sets out the same authorization for sale as another application of higher priority expires on the day on which the Minister issues a certificate of supplementary protection in respect of that other application.